Using Markdown to format content in Whitehall publisher.

 - add the acronym Markdown at the end of the body copy, leaving one empty line space above it

-- type an asterisk, square brackets around the acronym and a colon, then the full name, eg *[DWP]: Department for Work and Pensions
+- type an asterisk, square brackets around the acronym and a colon, then the full name, for example *[DWP]: Department for Work and Pensions

 - make sure there is no space between the asterisk and the square bracket